 Uninstall unused apps

-A lot of apps sync their settings to iCloud, both as a backup and to make life easier if you use that same app on another Apple device.
+Many apps sync their data to iCloud, both as a backup and to make life easier if you use that same app on another Apple device.
 So the first step to freeing up iCloud space is to delete any unneeded apps.
-Go through each one in turn and ask yourself if you really need each item.
+Go through your App Library and ask yourself if you really need each item.
 You might dream of returning to Germany some day, for example, but until then, you probably don’t local transit apps cluttering your iPhone.

 Toggle off what doesn’t need to be synced to iCloud

-Now go into the iOS Settings app and tap your name at the top.
+Go into the Settings app and tap your name at the top.
 On the next screen, tap iCloud.

-Now it’s time to delete all of the unnecessary backups.
-In the previous screenshot, you can see an option at the top called Manage Storage.
-Tap on this, and this is what you will see.
+Now it’s time to delete unnecessary backups.
+In the iCloud menu, there’s an option at the top called Manage Storage (or Manage Account Storage).
+Tap on it, and you’ll see the info below.

-Go through iCloud folders and delete any big unneeded files
+Go through iCloud Drive and Photos and delete any big unneeded files

-On MacOS, you need to check the Photos app, iCloud Drive, and the Shared folder.
+Using macOS, you need to check the Photos app, iCloud Drive, and the Shared folder.
 The latter two should be visible in Finder.

-When you’re down to the essential files that you can’t delete under any circumstances, you have a few more choices to free up iCloud storage.
+When you’re down to big but essential files that you can’t delete under any circumstance, you have a few more choices to free up iCloud storage.

 - Upgrade your iCloud storage to the next level.
-50GB for example is only 99 cents a month, and 200GB is a reasonable $2.99 per month.
+50GB is only 99 cents a month, and 200GB is a reasonable $2.99 per month.
 You can get 2TB for $9.99, but that’s overkill unless you plan to make iCloud your primary storage service.

-- Install other cloud storage apps to your phone.
-If you are reluctant to pay for extra storage, take advantage of the other cloud storage apps and their free plans.
-The main ones are Google Drive and Dropbox, but Sync is also a good one for the security-conscious folks.
-All three of these services have reasonable free plans.
+- Install other cloud storage apps.
+If you’re reluctant to pay for extra storage, take advantage of other cloud storage apps and their free plans.
+The best choices are probably Google Drive and Dropbox, but Sync is a good one for security-conscious folks.

 - Move your photos to Google Photos.
-If it’s photos which are taking up most of your iCloud space, consider moving them to Google Photos.
+If it’s photos that are taking up most of your iCloud space, consider moving them to Google Photos.
 You might even turn off iCloud photo sync entirely and let Google do the heavy lifting, as long as that won’t blast through a new storage limit.

-- Email files to yourself to a specially set-up Gmail address.
-If you don’t want to use cloud storage, why not email the files to yourself and keep them in your Gmail?
+- Email files to yourself at a special Gmail address.
+If you don’t want to use cloud folders, why not email files to yourself and keep them in your Gmail?
 The catch is that to avoid blowing through storage caps, you’ll need separate Google accounts you can switch between, or the willingness to download files through your main Gmail address then cross your fingers for local copies.

-- Move the files offline to a removable hard-drive.
-Of course, you could simply just go old-school and invest in a removable hard-drive or USB stick.
-Make sure to have more than one, though, in case something breaks.
+- Move the files offline to a removable drive.
+Of course, you can always go old-school and invest in a removable SSD or USB stick.
+You might want more than one, though, in case something breaks.
 Some people accept nothing less than a RAID drive, which can offer continuous local backup.

 Yes, but you need to go to iCloud.com in a web browser.
 Once you’ve logged in, go to iCloud Drive, and click Recently Deleted.
 Click Recover all to bring back everything, or select individual files and click Recover.